 Acetazolamide 250mg tablets (also known as Diamox) are available to buy from The Independent Pharmacy Online Doctor service, following a free consultation, to help to prevent and treat altitude sickness.
 To find out more about acne and see all the available treatments, see our Altitude Sickness page.

-Click here to read studies on the effectiveness of Acetazolamide in treating Altitude Sickness 'off label'.
+The prescription is ‘off-label’ because Acetazolamide was initially licensed to treat conditions other than altitude sickness, so its original instructions will not match your condition.
 'Off label' means that the medicine is being used to treat a condition other than those that it was initially licensed to treat.
 This means that there is less established data regarding the effectiveness of this treatment for the condition which it is prescribed and means that the instructions contained in the product information leaflet will not match the condition you are treating.

 Acetazolamide 250mg tablets works to treat altitude sickness by increasing the amount of urine produced, consequently altering the acidity of the blood.
 This leads to a reduction in fluid in the lungs and around the brain.
 The result is improved breathing and relief from the symptoms of altitude sickness.

 How long it takes for Acetazolamide to take effect depends on the person, but it’s recommended that you start taking it a day or two before you expect to need it, and continue using it during the ascent and for two or three days after you’ve reached the peak of your trip.

 Effect on recovery rate